ysyk2021/the-simple-living-solution-a-practical-guide-to-creating-a-life-with-less-stress-and-more-joy/src/chapter-2-2.md

 * *Appreciation and Connection with Nature*: Living simply often involves spending more time in nature, cultivating an appreciation for its beauty, and recognizing our role in preserving it.
 This connection with nature promotes a sense of awe and well-being.

 By embracing simple living principles, you can experience these and other benefits, creating a life with less stress and more joy.
-In the following chapters, we will explore practical strategies and techniques to help you apply simple living principles to various aspects of your life, unlocking a greater sense of well-being and fulfillment.